Heart and Liver Disease

 Almost all patients who have had a Fontan procedure experience liver congestion and fibrosis that may lead to liver failure.
 Through the program, specialists from multiple disciplines work together to help patients with the highest risk of combined heart and liver disease.

-Patients who choose us benefit from a coordinated, team approach to care.
+Patients who choose us benefit from a coordinated, team approach to care while receiving heart and liver disease treatments.
 The UC-HeLP care team includes specialists in:

 - Critical care